-How to Calculate the ROI of Agentic UI in Financial Services
+How to Calculate the ROI of In App Voice Agents in Financial Services and SaaS

-The business case for Agentic UI in BFSI is strong — but it requires measuring the right things.
-Here's a practical framework for calculating ROI across onboarding, claims, and servicing journeys.
+The business case for an in app voice agent is strong, but it requires measuring the right things.
+Here's a practical framework for calculating ROI across onboarding, claims, payments, and servicing flows.

-The business case for Agentic UI in financial services is intuitive but often poorly quantified.
-"We'll have better customer experience" and "we'll reduce friction" are directionally correct but insufficient for a board-level investment decision.
+The business case for an in app voice agent, a microphone button inside your app that lets customers complete complex flows by saying what they need, is intuitive but often poorly quantified.
+"We'll have better customer experience" and "we'll reduce friction" are directionally correct but insufficient for a board level investment decision.

-This guide provides a practical framework for calculating the ROI of Agentic UI across the journeys where it has the most impact: onboarding, claims, and servicing.
+This guide provides a practical framework for calculating the ROI of an in app agent across the journeys where it has the most impact: onboarding, claims, payments, and servicing.

 The three categories of value

-ROI from Agentic UI in financial services comes from three sources: revenue uplift, cost reduction, and risk mitigation.
+ROI from an in app voice agent comes from three sources: revenue uplift, cost reduction, and risk mitigation.
 Most business cases focus on one or two of these.
 A complete analysis covers all three.

 Revenue uplift

 Onboarding conversion.
 If your onboarding flow has a 45% abandonment rate and you process 10,000 applications per month, you're losing roughly 4,500 potential customers every month.
-If an intelligent onboarding flow reduces abandonment by 30 percentage points — a realistic target based on what clients have observed — you're converting an additional 3,000 customers per month.
+If an agent that guides applicants through the flow, filling fields from what they say, validating documents in real time, reduces abandonment by 30 percentage points, a realistic target based on what clients have observed, you're converting an additional 3,000 customers per month.

 The revenue impact depends on the average lifetime value of a customer in your product.
-For a current account, that might be £200–500 per year.
-For a mortgage, it might be £2,000–5,000 over the loan term.
+For a current account, that might be £200 to 500 per year.
+For a mortgage, it might be £2,000 to 5,000 over the loan term.
 Multiply the additional conversions by the lifetime value to get the revenue uplift.
+For SaaS products, the same calculation applies to trial activation: every workspace that never gets set up is a subscription that never converts.

-Cross-sell and upsell.
-An intelligent servicing interface can identify and act on cross-sell opportunities in context — during an existing interaction, at the right moment in the customer's lifecycle.
-The conversion rate on contextual cross-sell is typically 2–3× higher than on campaign-based outreach.
-If you can quantify your current cross-sell conversion rate and the average revenue per cross-sell, you can estimate the uplift.
+Cross sell and upsell.
+An in app agent can identify and act on cross sell opportunities in context, during an existing interaction, at the right moment in the customer's lifecycle.
+The conversion rate on contextual cross sell is typically 2 to 3 times higher than on campaign based outreach.
+If you can quantify your current cross sell conversion rate and the average revenue per cross sell, you can estimate the uplift.

 Renewal retention.
 For insurance and subscription products, renewal retention is a direct revenue driver.
-If your current renewal conversion rate is 65% and an intelligent renewal flow improves it to 75%, the revenue impact is straightforward to calculate: 10 percentage points × number of policies up for renewal × average premium.
+If your current renewal conversion rate is 65% and an agent led renewal flow improves it to 75%, the revenue impact is straightforward to calculate: 10 percentage points times number of policies up for renewal times average premium.

 Cost reduction

 Support call deflection.
 A significant portion of support calls are driven by customers who can't complete a digital journey without help.
-If you can quantify the number of calls related to onboarding, claims status, or document requirements, and estimate the cost per call (typically £5–15 for a standard call), the deflection value is calculable.
+If you can quantify the number of calls related to onboarding, claims status, or document requirements, and estimate the cost per call (typically £5 to 15 for a standard call), the deflection value is calculable.
+An agent that completes the flow inside the app removes the reason for the call, not just the call.

-Back-office efficiency.
-Intelligent intake processes reduce the volume of incomplete applications and claims that reach the back office.
-If your back-office team currently spends significant time chasing missing documents or re-entering data, an intelligent intake process can reduce this substantially.
+Back office efficiency.
+Agent led intake reduces the volume of incomplete applications and claims that reach the back office.
+If your back office team currently spends significant time chasing missing documents or re entering data, an agent that validates everything at the point of capture can reduce this substantially.
 Estimate the time saved per application or claim, multiply by the volume, and apply a cost per hour.

 Compliance overhead.
 Manual compliance review processes are expensive.
-When compliance requirements are enforced automatically by the interface, the volume of applications requiring manual review drops.
+When compliance requirements are enforced automatically by the agent during the flow, the volume of applications requiring manual review drops.
 This is harder to quantify precisely but is often one of the largest cost items.

 Risk mitigation

 Fraud reduction.
-Intelligent intake processes can flag suspicious applications or claims earlier in the process, reducing fraud losses.
+Agent led intake can flag suspicious applications or claims earlier in the process, reducing fraud losses.
 The value depends on your current fraud rate and the cost of fraud incidents.

 Regulatory compliance.
-The cost of compliance failures — fines, remediation, reputational damage — is significant and asymmetric.
-An intelligent system that enforces compliance requirements automatically reduces this risk.
-This is difficult to quantify precisely but should be included in the business case as a risk-adjusted value.
+The cost of compliance failures, fines, remediation, reputational damage, is significant and asymmetric.
+An agent that enforces compliance requirements automatically reduces this risk.
+This is difficult to quantify precisely but should be included in the business case as a risk adjusted value.

 Building the business case